JasonLeisure/games/README.md

+### Updates to files 9/20/2023.
+Added final game Ai Connect Four to games.
+This will be the final update to this project as I am now tapped of ideas.

 ### Updates to files 9/18/2023.
 I created a comments app, chat room app, and resume builder application and placed them in the Vanilla Code folder under Applications.
-These are the final additions to this project.

 ### Updates to files 9/17/2023.
 I created a calculator app and added it to Vanilla Code Animations.
 So now that folder has a synthwave audio app and a calculator app.